FACTBOX-Reaction to the death of Argentina soccer legend Maradona

-Nov 25 (Reuters) - Argentine football legend Diego Maradona died on Wednesday age 60 of a heart attack, his lawyer said.
+Nov 25 (Reuters) - Argentine football legend Diego Maradona died on Wednesday aged 60 of a heart attack, his lawyer said.

 Following are reactions to his death: